Getting started

 • Use replay when you need repetition; use review to inspect whether the simulated decision followed your rule.

-• Keep real-money decisions outside the training session.
+• Keep real-money decisions outside the practice replay.